-- 125. An important aspect of the Stockholm Convention is its emphasis set out in Articles 9 and 10, on information exchange, public access to information and building of educational programmes facilitating public participation and awareness particularly amongst women and children who maybe most at risk. - 126.
+- 126. An important aspect of the Stockholm Convention is its emphasis set out in Articles 9 and 10, on information exchange, public access to information and building of educational programmes facilitating public participation and awareness particularly amongst women and children who maybe most at risk. - 127.
 Information exchange between India and other Parties to the Convention directly or through its Secretariat will form an important function of the national management and information system to be established during the project.
-This system will ensure that India meets its obligations in respect to reporting requirements and other substantive inputs to the COP and its review and expert group. - 127.
+This system will ensure that India meets its obligations in respect to reporting requirements and other substantive inputs to the COP and its review and expert group. - 128.
 The emphasis in the Convention on public access to information and education is not intended merely to inform members of the public of the risks they face but to build active public participation in efforts to reduce and ultimately eliminate the release of POPs chemicals.
-Public ownership of schemes to provide improved management of POPs chemicals and to develop safe alternative techniques is recognized as an important aspect of the Convention compliance, particularly as India moves towards a market economy. - 128.
+Public ownership of schemes to provide improved management of POPs chemicals and to develop safe alternative techniques is recognized as an important aspect of the Convention compliance, particularly as India moves towards a market economy. - 129.
 MOEF will devise schemes for public awareness and education along with the Ministries of Health, Agriculture, Information and Broadcasting, Human Resource Development and Department of Education and their respective development agency partners in providing informative and consultative materials to stakeholders.
 In this regard, the Agricultural Extension Network of the Ministry of Agriculture may provide not only useful experience but also a suitable vehicle for the dissemination of awareness materials and education to farming communities.

-Activity 1.4.1 Establish National Information Centre

-- Review national and state level requirements for the provision of information to stakeholders, including the public. - Establish within MOEF a national information centre and determine appropriate arrangements for establishing an information network providing public access to POPs information consistent with Article 10 of the Convention at provincial level. - Establish an Internet presence for the purpose of disseminating information related to the objectives of the Stockholm Convention and related multinational chemicals management agreements.

-Activity 1.4.2 Increase public awareness of POPs issues related to agriculture

-- Determine, in conjunction with the MOA, FAO and other stakeholders, appropriate educational schemes to raise the awareness of the hazards posed by the use and inappropriate management of intentionally produced POPs. - Devise appropriate programmes and materials that can be delivered, for example through the agricultural extension workers network, to promote environmentally sound alternatives to POPs or integrated pest management alternatives. - Develop appropriate programmes and materials for enterprises licensed to produce POPs chemicals, to use POPs chemicals in product formulations, and to distribute these chemicals and products to promote improved and safer manufacturing and handling and progressive transfer to effective and environmentally sound alternatives.
+Activity Responsibility 1.4.1 Establish National Information Centre MOEF/UNIDO - Review national and state level requirements for the provision of information to stakeholders, including the public. - Establish within MOEF a national information centre and determine appropriate arrangements for establishing an information network providing public access to POPs information consistent with Article 10 of the Convention at provincial level.
+Establish an Internet presence for the purpose of disseminating information related to the objectives of the Stockholm Convention and related multinational chemicals management agreements.
+1.4.2 Increase public awareness of POPs issues related to agriculture MOEF/UNIDO - Determine, in conjunction with the MOA, FAO and other stakeholders, appropriate educational schemes to raise the awareness of the hazards posed by the use and inappropriate management of intentionally produced POPs.
+Devise appropriate programmes and materials that can be delivered, for example through the agricultural extension workers network, to promote environmentally sound alternatives to POPs or integrated pest management alternatives.